 Its headquarter is in the UK.
 It has plants in the UK, Portugal and Slovakia.

-The challenges Cablinc is facing are described in Anne McLear’s blog and summarised bellow.
+The challenges Cablinc is facing are described in Anne McLear’s blog: House of Cables.

 A lot of communication happens in the cafeteria and rumours play an important part in Cablinc’s life.
 When Cablinc decided to open the factories in Portugal and Slovakia, communication was not done properly, staff assumed they would be closing the UK factory and morale dipped.

-One day a machines broke in the UK factory.
+One day a machine broke in the UK factory.
 It was down for almost 2 days.
-Staff knew this failure was likely to happen but was not too sure about who and how to communicate it because their managers’ priorities were conflicting.
+Staff knew this failure was likely to happen but they did not know who to report it to.

 Accessing Critical Knowledge